devgateway/ansible-role-letsencrypt/README.md

 ### `le_plugin_settings`

-A dictionary of configurations for each plugin.
+A dictionary of configurations for the plugin.

 Default:

-    webroot:
     directory: /etc/letsencrypt/public_html

 ### `le_service_requires`